Well, here ye are now

 Around this time, we became even more obsessed with barbeque and live fire cooking.
 Like many people we spent our spare time cooking in the back garden.
 But unlike a lot of people, it became a bit obsessive for us.
 We tried different smoke flavours, we experimented with different techniques, and we hounded our Boyne Valley suppliers for different produce that we could try smoking and grilling.
 By the time the next wave of lockdowns arrived in 2021 we had pivoted again from a food box company to a barbeque supply company.
 We landed on a giant wave and that first year we sold an endless stream of Kamado BBQs, about 20 pallets of charcoal, and crates of our own Scotch BBQ sauce.

 As I write this in 2022, we have been selling barbeque supplies for over a year now.
 The wave has receded a little and the economy is not in a good place.
 The consumer obsession with barbeque has faded and there is war in Europe.
-The outlook for any small business is cloudy at best, but we are now in a place where we feel our passion and our energy has a home.
+The outlook for any small business is cloudy at best.
+We decided to close down Great Northern Larder and start Food on Fire concentrating on our niche range of barbeque dry rubs and in some ways going full circle.

-We are working with live fire which we both love so much, we are making spice rubs and sauces but at a scale that is fun, and we are selling great products – local and otherwise – to people who share our passions.
-The only thing we are not comfortable with is the name.
+We are working with live fire which we both love so much.
+We are making spice rubs but at a scale that is fun.
+We are selling to people who share our passions.